airtoncnp3/airtoncnp3/README.md

 - 👋 Hi, I’m @airtoncnp3
-- 👀 I’m interested in learn more about programming and information technology
+- 👀 I’m interested in learning more about programming and information technology
 - 🌱 I’m currently learning JavaScript & NodeJS at DIO
 - 💞️ I’m looking to collaborate on EVERYTHING i'm already capable of (still not much lol)